LogtalkDotOrg/logtalk3/examples/threads/integration2d/NOTES.md

 the original domain is split along a single dimension.
 A thread is spawned for each sub-interval.
 This method can use any number of threads.
-However, by splitting along a single dimension, this method may perform poorly for functions where the splitting leaves must of work to just a few threads (resulting in load balancing problems).
+However, by splitting along a single dimension, this method may perform poorly for functions where the splitting leaves most of work to just a few threads (resulting in load balancing problems).

 The split/span/collect of thread goals uses the Logtalk built-in predicates